OriolVillaro/FiBeFTa/README.md

 		conda activate <env>

-The use of the terminal tool follows the following structure:
+To run the terminal tool use:

 		python fibefta.py -f active_file.sdf decoy_file.smi

-This is the minimal instruction, with the required argument --files, to specify the two sets of molecules.
-The format accepted are SDF and SMILES.
+This is the minimal command, with the required argument --files (-f), to specify the two sets of molecules.
+The formats accepted are SDF and SMILES.

 The optional arguments are --help and --destination. --Destination, or -d, is used to specify a path to save the results.